 You will be staying at Mary London hall (next to your check-in place) as part of UGA.
 You will share the room with another REU participant.
 There will be a total of 6 REU programs in the summer at UGA.
-All of them will be housed in Payne Hall.
+All of them will be housed in Mary London Hall.
 You will meet a lot of fellow REU participants here.
 A description of Payne Hall and a typical room with virtual tour can be found here.
-Facilities inside Payne hall can be found here.
-If you are driving, you will have a summer visitor parking permit next to Payne Hall.
+If you are driving, you will have a summer visitor parking permit.
 Guidelines for living in this newly refurbished dormitory will be provided to you upon your arrival.
 You are expected to abide by these guidelines.
 Bring towels and sheets (80” twin) or be prepared to purchase them at a local supermarket on the arrival day.
 There is a common kitchen area in the building, however, you need to bring or purchase your own cookware and dinnerware.
 Your room does not have a refrigerator.

 You will receive $5,000 stipend in four $1,250 checks.
 The first check will be paid two weeks after your arrival per UGA’s policy.
 The other three checks will follow every two weeks.
 Please make sure you have sufficient funds for living cost before the first check.
 For checks deposits and ATMs, Wachovia, SouthTrust, SunTrust, and Bank of America have ATM machines on the Tate plaza adjacent to the UGA bookstore.
 There is also an ATM located in Russell Hall as well as the Ramsey Center.
 The $5,000 stipend you receive is pre-tax, however you will not receive a W-2 form from UGA because you are not a UGA employee, please report the stipend as income on your annual tax return.